lenshuygh/AngularTheCompleteGuide2023in2023/TheCompleteGuideToAngular.md

 - add component to `app.module.ts`
   - register in the AppComponent's `declarations` array (should auto import)
 - use in the `app.component.html
-  - by using it's element-name specified in the decorator of the component's .TS file
+  - by using its element-name specified in the decorator of the component's .TS file

 ### create a new component using the CLI